Chicano Batman

 Chicano Batman was an American psychedelic rock band based in Los Angeles, California.
 Formed in 2008, the band was composed of Eduardo Arenas (bass, guitar, vocals), Carlos Arévalo (guitars, keyboards), and Bardo Martinez (lead vocals, keyboards, guitar).
 Currently, the band's drummer, Gabriel Villa, has not been active in the group since their last studio album, Invisible People.
-The group's sound draws from a mix of genres ranging from psychedelic soul, funk, indie, prog, and rock.
+The group's sound draws from a mix of genres ranging from psychedelic soul, funk, indie/alternative, prog, and latin rock.

 The band is currently on an indefinite hiatus.

 History

 Chicano Batman was formed in 2008.
 NPR's Alt.Latino referred to the band's music as one of the show's and listeners' favorites of 2014.
 Chicano Batman provided support for select dates on the January–February leg of Jack White's Lazaretto Tour 2015.
 In April 2015, the band performed on Day 3 (April 12 & 19) for both weekends of the Coachella Valley Music and Arts Festival.
 In July 2015, Chicano Batman performed at Ruido Fest.
 As of 2017, the band has played at Bonnaroo (2016) and LouFest (2016), as well as both weekends of Coachella (2017), Sasquatch!
 Music Festival (2017), the Forecastle Festival (2017), FYF (2017), Beer X (2017), and Coachella (2022).

 Chicano Batman made their late night television debut on Conan in 2017.